ds4se/chapters/etbarr/naturalness.md

 then using this translation approach to provide maximum a-posteriori (MAP) probability guesses as to  likely semantic properties, given easily detected "surface" features.
-A recent paper realized this approach,  using Conditional Random Fields, for the task of guessing reasonable names and likely type annotations in Javascript programs (Raychev, 2015).
+A recent paper realized this approach,  using Conditional Random Fields, for the task of suggesting reasonable names and likely type annotations in Javascript programs (Raychev, 2015).